JuulLabs/pommel/README.md

 }
 ```

-Pommel will always bind to concrete implementation:
+Pommel will always bind to the concrete implementation:

 ```kotlin
 interface MyInterface